Buying Guide Upstands

-Glass & Acrylic Upstands are becoming increasingly popular in kitchen design.
+Glass Splashbacks and upstands are becoming increasingly popular in kitchen design.

-They started out life as a stone, wood or laminate extensions of a worktop.
+They started out life as a stone, wood or laminate extensions of a worktop in kitchens.
 They are typically 10cm (100mm) in height, and in varying thicknesses.

 The example below shows two types of upstand, composite and glass.